thoughtspot/thoughtspot_tml/README.md

 from thoughtspot_tml import SystemTable        # Table
 ```

-Each TML object takes the form of a top-level attribute for the globally unique identifier, or `GUID`, as well as the document form of the object it represents.
+Each TML object has a top-level attribute for the globally unique identifier, or `GUID`, as well as the document form of the object it represents.
 This identically mirrors the TML specification you can find [in the __ThoughtSpot__ documentation][syntax-tml].
 In addition, the `name` attribute of the TML document itself has been pulled into the top-level namespace.

 ```python
 @dataclass